paulunder/the-snowboard-guide/README.md

 - Favicon<span>.</span>io

 ## Features
-The page consists of five pages and fourteen features
+The page consists of five pages (including 404 page)

 ### Logo and Navigation Bar
 - Featured on all five pages